stat408/stat408.github.io/README.md

 Federal law mandates the provision of services at the university-level to qualified students with disabilities.
 If you have a documented disability for which you are or may be requesting an accommodation(s), you are encouraged to contact the Office of Disability Services as soon as possible.

-## Class Schedule
+## Course Schedule

+The course will be taught from a partially flipped perspective.
+Tuesdays will be lectures with an interactive computing component.
+Thursdays will be group labs which focus on implementing the programming covered during the previous week.
+As much of the course time will be focused on group activities and active learning, video lectures with a particular focus on computational techniques will be created to be watched out of class.

+A rough course schedule will be:

-### Introduction: Git, R Studio, Data Wrangling, and Data Viz
+(5 weeks) R: Intro to R, R Studio, and R Markdown.
+Data input, cleaning, and merging.
+(6 weeks) Data Visualization Principles and Advanced R: ggplot2, RShiny, and statistical modeling.
+(4 weeks) SAS: data storage, manipulation, SAS procedures, and SAS macros.

 ##### Week One
-- Monday January 13:

-- Wednesday January 15:
+- Tuesday January 14:

-- Friday January 17:
+- Thursday January 16:

 ##### Week Two
-- Monday January 20: __No Class__

-- Wednesday January 22:
+- Tuesday January 21:

-- Friday January 24:
+- Thursday January 23:

-### Linear Regression
 ##### Week Three
-- Monday January 27:

-- Wednesday January 29:
+- Tuesday January 28:

-- Friday January 31:
+- Thursday January 30:

 ##### Week Four

-- Monday February 3:

-- Wednesday February 5:
+- Tuesday February 4:

-- Friday February 7:
+- Thursday February 6:

 ##### Week Five

-- Monday February 10:

-- Wednesday February 12:
+- Tuesday February 11:

-- Friday February 14:
+- Thursday February 13:

 ##### Week Six

-- Monday February 17: __No Class__

-- Wednesday February 19:
+- Tuesday February 18:

-- Friday February 21:
+- Thursday February 20:

 ##### Week Seven

-- Monday February 24:

-- Wednesday February 26:
+- Tuesday February 25:

-- Friday February 28:
+- Thursday February 27:

 ##### Week Eight

-- Monday March 2:

-- Wednesday March 4:
+- Tuesday March 3:

-- Friday March 6:
+- Thursday March 5:

 ##### Week Nine

-- Monday March 9:

-- Wednesday March 11:
+- Tuesday March 10:

-- Friday March 13:
+- Thursday March 12:

 ##### Week Ten

-- Monday March 16: __No Class__

-- Wednesday March 18: __No Class__
+- Tuesday March 17: __No Class__

-- Friday March 20: __No Class__
+- Thursday March 19: __No Class__

 ##### Week Eleven

-- Monday March 23:

-- Wednesday March 25:
+- Tuesday March 24:

-- Friday March 27: __No Class__
+- Thursday March 26: __No Class__

 ##### Week Twelve

-- Monday March 30:
+- Tuesday March 31:

-- Wednesday April 1:
+- Wednesday April 2:

-- Friday April 3:

 ##### Week Thirteen

-- Monday April 6:

-- Wednesday April 8:
+- Tuesday April 7:

-- Friday April 10: __No Class__
+- Thursday April 9:

 ##### Week Fourteen

-- Monday April 13:

-- Wednesday April 15:
+- Tuesday April 14:

-- Friday April 17:
+- Thursday April 16:

 ##### Week Fifteen

-- Monday April 20:

-- Wednesday April 22:
+- Tuesday April 21:

-- Friday April 24:
+- Thursday April 23:

 ##### Week Sixteen

-- Monday April 27:
+- Tuesday April 28:

-- Wednesday April 29:
+- Thursday April 30:

-- Friday May 1: